Skip to article frontmatterSkip to article content

 Introduction and motivation

 Ecology and forest management often require information across large areas and through time.
-Forests change because of seasonal phenology, growth, harvesting, fire, windthrow, insects, flooding, regeneration, and land-use change.
-Many of these processes leave spatial and temporal signals that can be explored with satellite imagery.
+Forests change because of phenology, growth, harvesting, fire, windthrow, insects, flooding, regeneration, and land-use change.
+Many of these changes leave spatial and temporal signals that can be explored with satellite imagery.

 Google Earth Engine (GEE) provides access to large geospatial datasets and cloud-based processing tools.
-This makes it possible to explore forest and ecological questions without downloading and processing large image archives locally.
+This makes it possible to filter, analyze, visualize, and export satellite data without downloading large image archives locally.

 Why this workshop?

-This workshop introduces the potential of GEE through practical applications in ecology and forest management.
+This workshop introduces the potential of GEE through practical, beginner-friendly examples.

-The goal is to show what kinds of analyses are possible, how typical GEE workflows are structured, and how satellite data can support ecological interpretation and forest monitoring.
+The goal is to show how GEE workflows are structured and how satellite data can support ecological analysis and forest monitoring.

 We move from basic visualization to applied examples:

 These examples are not meant to cover every detail of GEE.
-They are designed to provide a clear starting point for understanding the platform and adapting similar workflows to other questions.
+They provide a starting point for adapting similar workflows to other ecological and forest management questions.

 Key concepts